All Episodes

 And what's going to happen?

-Now you're going to have some sort of outfit at the uh the new IRS or the Treasury going after businesses instead of going after 140 million taxpayers where they thankfully can't get them all.
+Now you're going to have some sort of outfit at the new IRS or the Treasury going after businesses instead of going after 140 million taxpayers where they thankfully can't get them all.

 All of that is to the good.